babelouest/glewlwyd/docs/OAUTH2.md

 This plugin is based on the [OAuth 2 RFC document](https://tools.ietf.org/html/rfc6749) and allows Glewlwyd to act as an OAuth2 Provider.

+**Note**

+This plugin will be deprecated sooner or later.
+Until then, bugs will still be fixed but no new functionalities will be added.

+It's recommened to use the [OIDC plugin](OIDC.md) instead.

 ## Functionalities summary

 The following OAuth2 functionalities are supported: